The Holmes Report and NowGoCreate are launching the fifth edition of their landmark survey into creativity in the PR industry.

 "Thanks to data, the smartest and most effective, creative ideas are rooted in actionable insights," added Bridges.
 "Founder of one of the fastest growing ad tech companies — Unruly Founder Sarah Wood — brilliantly describes this as a 'combination of imagination and maths.'
 And what drives meaningful and impactful creative work in PR and comms mirrors broader business and societal issues — with discussions about the place of brands in culture and the purpose-driven business — increasingly informing creative conversations.
 We want to know which of these trends, and others, are impacting your day to day creative work."

 The 10-minute survey can be accessed here — all respondents are welcome.
-Deadline is 21 October.
+Final deadline is 7 November.

 Global Communications Report 2016